“The man who has no inner-life is a slave to his surroundings.” – Henri Frederic Amiel

-Nowadays, we’re inundated with information and consumed with so many priorities and responsibilities vying for our attention.
+Nowadays, we’re inundated with information and responsibilities vying for our attention.
 In addition to that, our society’s culture has become very outward-looking, where people are now taken by the latest news, trends, fads, and any opportunities to boost power and status.
 It’s no wonder that people are now feeling increasingly more disconnected with their real self.

-We feel cut off from our feelings because we’ve become desensitized and less fluent in the emotional vernacular.
-This way of being makes our existence seem like a monotonous routine of dry practicalities.
-A person living this kind of existence may feel that their life force is being drained out and that they’re losing themselves to the whims and fancies of the people and institutions that dominate their situation.
+We feel cut off from our feelings because we’ve become desensitized and less fluent in the emotional vernacular, making our existence seem like a monotonous routine of dry practicalities.
+A person living this kind of existence may feel that their life force is being drained out and that they’re losing themselves to the whims and fancies of the people and institutions.

-The world is inherently a neutral place and we’re the ones who give it meaning through our thoughts and feelings.
-This essentially makes life an internal experience that is dependent upon our perception of everything that occurs in it.
-We are the master artists that can enhance our perspective of the world by using vivid and varied shades of color from our self-created palettes.
+The world is a neutral place and we’re the ones who give it meaning through our thoughts and feelings.
+This essentially makes life an internal experience that is dependent upon our perception.
+We’re the master artists who can variety, color and richness to our experiences.

-Another benefit of having an inward focus is that you could become a person of substance if you prioritize your personal growth by expanding your knowledge, observing your surroundings and analyzing things at a deeper level.
-You follow a healthy mental diet by feeding your mind with books, conversations and any other resources that enrich your mind and heart or that feed your soul.
+Another benefit of having an inward focus is that you could become a person of substance if you prioritize your personal growth.
+You can expand your knowledge, observe your surroundings and analyze things at a deeper level.
+You follow a healthy mental diet by feeding your mind with books and other resources that enrich you.

 Our inner world also happens to be the bedrock of our creative instincts.
 We all have jewels that are buried deep within us, which shine with the sparkle of creative potential.
-These jewels have been planted by the Universe, waiting to be discovered by us.
-When we engage in introspective activities that allow us to capitalize on our enriching experience, we’ll easily be able to unearth those jewels within us.
+When we engage in introspective activities we’ll be able to unearth those jewels within us.

 But like anything else that’s worth achieving in life, cultivating a rich inner world will require dedication, discipline and consistency.
-The good news is that the rewards from your efforts will be plentiful and well worth your time and energy.
-Here are some of the easiest ways to make it happen in the real world:
+The good news is that the rewards from your efforts will be plentiful and well worth it.
+Here are five simple ways to cultivate a rich inner world:

-- Listen to enriching stories: Stories are, without the doubt, one of the most effective (and economical) ways to enliven your experiences.
+1. Listen to enriching stories: Stories are, without the doubt, one of the most effective ways to enliven your experiences.
 They have been a major source of entertainment since the dawn of mankind.
 The reason why we can connect with stories so well is because they activate the emotional center of our brain.
 We’re able to paint a picture in our mind’s eye and experience things vicariously.
-Indulging in a good story, whether it’s through a novel, movie, or even an interesting anecdote that a friend shares with you, will not only light up your neural networks but transport you to different worlds.
+Indulging in a good story, whether it’s through a novel, movie, or an interesting anecdote shared with you, will not only light up your neural networks but transport you to different worlds.

-- Engage in the arts: Have you ever heard a piece of music or watched a movie scene that gave you goose bumps?
+3. Engage in the arts: Have you ever heard a piece of music or watched a movie scene that gave you goose bumps?
 That’s because there was something in the piece that you witnessed that resonated with you in a profound way.
-Watching movies, reading literature, listening to music, attending concerts, sporting events or stage shows can invigorate our senses and give us a richer and more subtle grasp on human emotions and perspectives.
+Watching movies, reading literature, listening to music, attending concerts, sporting events or stage shows can invigorate our senses and give us a peek into another dimension of the human experience.

-- Express your creativity: The late spiritual teacher Wayne Dyer once said, “When you squeeze an orange, you get orange juice because that’s what’s inside.
+4. Express your creativity: The late spiritual teacher Wayne Dyer once said, “When you squeeze an orange, you get orange juice because that’s what’s inside.
 When you are squeezed, what comes out is what is inside.”
-I find this to be especially true, not only in how we interact with others, but also in the contributions that we make, based on our creative instincts and character.
-All the biggest artists and luminaries of humankind had an incredibly rich inner landscape that they tended to carefully like a garden.
+I find this to be especially true, not only in how we interact with others, but also in our creative contributions.
+The biggest artists and luminaries of humankind had an incredibly rich inner landscape that they tended to carefully like a garden.
 Just think of the internal world of someone of the likes of Van Gogh, Einstein, Mandela or Michael Jackson.
-All the significant contributions that they made to our society and global culture were a result of all the skills, ideas and values that they tirelessly cultivated within themselves during the life.
+The significant contributions that they made to society and global culture were a result of the skills, ideas and values that they tirelessly cultivated within themselves.

-- Boost your self-awareness: Having a strong sense of self is the equivalent of having an anchor within that helps you stay centered and focused in the face of challenges and difficulties.
-Knowing who you are and what you stand for will raise your personal vibration and give you the ability to live life from a more purposeful place.
-Besides the activities that I’ve mentioned earlier, there are several other pursuits you could partake in to increase your self-awareness, which I have mentioned in this previous blog post.
+5. Boost your self-awareness: Having a clear sense of self is the equivalent of having an anchor within that helps you stay centered and focused in the face of challenges and difficulties.
+Knowing who you are and what you stand for will raise your personal vibration and live life from a purposeful place.
+You’ll make decisions that are aligned the truth of who you are.

-Our inner self is essentially the home of our soul, and our soul is our portal to a Higher Force.
-When we stay connected to ourselves, we can tap into the abundant support available from the Universe and its magical and benevolent energy, which can elevate us to higher planes of existence.
+Our inner self is essentially the home of our soul.
+When we stay connected to our soul, we can tap into the abundant support available from the Universe, which can elevate us to higher planes of existence.